RitshidzeNemadevhele/Binary-Search-Trees/README.md

 LSBSTApp does the same thing but instead of traditional array it uses BST

-Using part2 and part 4  discretely count the number of comparison operations (<, >, =) you are performing in the code.
+Using part2(for traditional array) and part4(for bst)  discretely count the number of comparison operations (<, >, =) you are performing in the code.
 Only count where you are comparing the keys.